ard-hmd/eksctl-cluster-config/README.md

 - Log in with your AWS credentials using `aws configure`.
 - Install `eksctl` by following the installation guide [here](https://eksctl.io/introduction/#installation).
+- Have an existing Amazon EC2 Key Pair.
+If you don't have one, create a new key pair.

 ## Usage